Device Review

 Layer 3: Use Family Link on the Android device.

-Why would I use Family Link if I’ve done the steps above?
+Why would I use Family Link if I’ve done the steps before?
+That’s a super logical question.

 • If you choose NOT to use either of the VPN services that come with Gryphon or Circle, then you would want something to control the device when it’s using data and not attached to WiFi at your home.